 Welcome to our Apple Watch Series 3 review, in which we check out the watch's design and new features, put it through rigorous performance and battery tests, and rate it for value for money.
-If you reach a decision after reading this, you can buy from Apple or (on contract) from EE.
-(And if you'd like to read about the next edition of the product, read our Apple Watch Series 4 rumour roundup.)
+If you reach a decision after reading this, you can buy from Apple or on contract from EE.
+(Note that Apple has since launched a new wearable - for more info read our Apple Watch Series 4 review.)

 It still feels like we're quite early in the Apple Watch's evolution as a product - we're still at the iPhone 3GS stage, so to speak - but there is a danger that the company has already run out of things to fix.
 The Apple Watch Series 2 was in our view pretty close to perfect, solving all the issues we had with the original model, so for the Series 3 a new approach has been taken: rethinking what a smartwatch can do, and creating a new life for it as an independent device.